Name: Lynley Dodd

 - I had many favourites.
-Winnie the Pooh, the Dr Seuss books and Enid Blyton books too…
+Winnie the Poohopens a new window, the Dr Seussopens a new window books and Enid Blytonopens a new window books too…

 - Which person from the past would you most like to meet?

-- Two people - Leonardo da Vinci and Jane Austen.
+- Two people - Leonardo da Vinci and Jane Austenopens a new window.

 - Who is your favourite author/children’s author?

-- I have many favourites: Quentin Blake, Margaret Mahy and lots of others among children’s authors.
+- I have many favourites: Quentin Blakeopens a new window, Margaret Mahyopens a new window and lots of others among children’s authors.